Frozen Shoulder and Shoulder Injuries

 Rotator cuff injuries

 The rotator cuff tendon may tear or become chronically inflamed from falls or repetitive strain resulting in weakness and shoulder pain on internal or external rotation relating to back and neck pain.

 The shoulder is a ball and socket joint and is the easiest to dislocate of any joint in the body.
 This is due to the socket (glenoid) being very shallow compared with the diameter of the ball.
 The stability of the shoulder is aided by a series of ligaments, a thick rim of tissue that deepens the socket called the labrum and a strong but flexible capsule which surrounds and contains the entire shoulder joint.

 If the ligaments or the capsule stretch or the labrum are torn off the socket then the joint may partially or fully dislocate.

 Damage to the shoulder is relatively common with falls, sports or road traffic accidents.

 Sayer Clinics’ chiropractors and physical therapists are experienced in the diagnosis and rehabilitation of shoulder conditions.

-Rotator cuff tendinitis or shoulder trauma often produce pain and stifness in surrounding muscles including deltoid, pectoral, supraspinatus, infraspinatus, trapezius and rhomboids and intercostal muscles.
+Rotator cuff tendinitis or shoulder trauma often produce pain and stiffness in surrounding muscles including deltoid, pectoral, supraspinatus, infraspinatus, trapezius and rhomboids and intercostal muscles.

 Diagnosis is made using specialist orthopaedic and neurological examination and tests (and if necessary our 2017 high-definition diagnostic digital x-ray or diagnostic ultrasound) at Sayer Clinic: Kensington.

-We use gentle and very specific joint manipulation and mobilisation and massage, ultrasound or acupuncture to encourage blood flow, restore mobility and healing.
+We use gentle, specific joint manipulation and mobilisation and massage, ultrasound or acupuncture to encourage blood flow, restore mobility.